richsalz/ietf-rsalz-rfc2418bis/draft-ietf-rsalz-rfc2418bis.md

 # Working Group Operation

 The IETF has basic requirements for open and fair participation and for thorough consideration of technical alternatives.
 Within those constraints, working groups are autonomous and each determines most of the details of its own operation with respect to session participation, reaching closure, etc. The core rule for operation is that acceptance or agreement is achieved via working group "rough consensus".
-WG participants should specifically note the requirements for disclosure of conflicts of interest in {{RFC2028}}.
+WG participants should specifically note the requirements for disclosure of conflicts of interest in {{PROCESS}}.

 A number of procedural questions and issues will arise over time, and it is the function of the Working Group Chair(s) to manage the group